Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 ![image](https://github.com/user-attachments/assets/7c21daea-de18-4a52-98bc-62015718c8fe)

-Or in other words, count 1 is always the seed 8074660958352453125, count 2 is always the seed 3009302561299014827, etc, etc every time.
-This means that the rando number generator is seeded, we just have to find what the seed is.
+Or in other words, count 1 is always the seed `8074660958352453125`, count 2 is always the seed `3009302561299014827`, etc, etc every time.
+This is why having the count is one of the important keys in the JSON we have to submit, since it is tied to the correct seed.
+The fact that the same seeds are generated each time means that the random number generator is seeded, we just have to find what the seed is.

-In Ghidra, we can find the function, `math/rand.(*Rand).Seed`
+In Ghidra, we can find the function, `math/rand.(*Rand).Seed`, which is the Go function used to seed its random number generator.

 ![image](https://github.com/user-attachments/assets/c0aba82b-ab3a-4409-adf3-d604de833792)